denilsonsa/prettyping/index.md

 Then `prettyping` is the tool for you!

-`prettyping` runs the standard `ping` in the background and parses its output, showing the ping responses in a *graphical* way at the terminal (by using colors and Unicode characters).
+`prettyping` runs the standard `ping` in background and parses its output, showing ping responses in a *graphical* way at the terminal (by using colors and Unicode characters).
 Don't have support for UTF-8 in your terminal?
 No problem, you can disable it and use standard ASCII characters instead.
 Don't have support for colors?
 No problem, you can also disable them.

 `prettyping` is written in `bash` and `awk`, and should work out-of-the-box in most systems (Linux, BSD, Mac OS X, …).
 It is self-contained in only one file, so it is trivial to install and run.